johnrsibert/tagest/README.md

 standards.
 This code produced the results in Sibert and Hampton (2003).

 #### 21mt
-Multihread example using pthreads and thread pool.
+Multihread example using pthreads and thread pool to implement threading of the adi algorithm and its adjoint.

 #### jnigraphics
 Java native mode interface graphics to implement the tagmove